• Skip to primary navigation

 Sweet potatoes are the all-American quarterback of the vegetable world.
 They're a favorite at the Thanksgiving table and acclaimed for their dark orange, richly flavored flesh.

-While not a squash per se, these root vegetables are a powerhouse and do wonders when slipped into recipes that originally called for Delicata squash.
-They’re a bit sweeter and can be denser than Delicata, but with a little culinary finesse, they do the job deliciously.
+While not a squash per se, these root vegetables are a powerhouse and do wonders when slipped into recipes that originally called for Delicata squash (Ipomoea batatas, a starchy root in the morning glory family).

 4 - Kabocha Squash

-Kabocha squash, also known as the Japanese pumpkin, may have a stout, unassuming exterior, but inside, it’s a vibrant-orange, richly textured delight that’s just waiting to be a part of your culinary adventures.
+Kabocha squash, also known as the Japanese pumpkin, may have a stout, unassuming exterior, but inside, it's a bright-orange, richly textured delight that's just waiting to be a part of your cooking adventures (Cucurbita maxima).

 With a sweet flavor and dry, fluffy texture after cooking, Kabocha stands in excellently for Delicata in recipes such as roasts or casseroles.
 It does require a bit more time to cook than its delicata counterpart, but the rewards are well worth the patience.